Editorial: Restrictions wearying, but we could be worse off - BC Local News

-B.C. health officials are keeping us in isolation for another month, as provincial health orders against gatherings with anyone outside our households are being extended until Feb.
+B.C. health officials are asking us to keep up enhanced COVID restrictions for another month, as provincial health orders against gatherings with anyone outside our households are being extended until Feb.
 5.

-It’s hard, though we know there are those for whom this is harder.
-Front-line workers, including those in health care, have lived with elevated risks and trepidation since the virus arrived on Vancouver Island’s shores.
-More than 1,000 people on the Island have tested positive for COVID-19 since the start of the pandemic, 150 are sick right now, a handful are hospitalized, 12 have died.

-That said, the reality that some have had it worse doesn’t discount anyone’s sufferings.
-We’ve sacrificed close contact with family and friends and missed life experiences and it’s not fair.
+That some have had it worse than others doesn’t discount anyone’s sufferings.
+We’ve sacrificed a lot lately and it isn’t fair.

-We held out some hope that the restrictions would be eased this week, though in truth, it was pretty clear that case count trends weren’t pointing to that outcome.

 “The virus doesn’t know that we haven’t seen our friends in months.
 It doesn’t know that it’s our grandmother’s birthday.
 It doesn’t know,” Henry said.
 “When we let our guard down, it’s transmitted.”

-What the doctor is saying makes sense.
-We’re more weary of quarantine by now, but it’s no less important; in fact, case counts show the virus is in our part of the Island and is being spread here.
+What the PHO is saying makes sense.
+We’re more weary of quarantine by now, but it’s no less important. in fact, case counts show the virus is in our part of the Island and is being spread here.

 Social gathering, events to remain banned in B.C. as daily COVID-19 cases stay high https://t.co/ohXQ1wiCmM